gfycat/gfycat-android-sdk/README.md

  * Check-out our integration manual at http://developers.gfycat.com/androidsdk/#integration-steps

 ## Features
-Gfycat Keyboard can be used as a keyboard or as a separate screen inside your application.
+Gfycat Picker can be used as a keyboard or as a separate screen inside your application.
 It is up to you how to use it.

 ![GfycatKeyboardFragment](https://thumbs.gfycat.com/AdolescentChubbyGecko-size_restricted.gif "How it is look like")